mmichlin66/mimbl/README.md

 Mimbl provides all the standard React-style functionality that developers expect from component authoring libraries: declarative laying out of HTML structure, function- and class-based components, references, error boundaries, lazy-loading, etc. In addition to this functionality Mimbl provides the following unique features:

 - Components whose lifecycle is controlled by developers and which can be accessed via standard property and method invocation.
+- Build in mechanism for initiating component updates by triggering state changes.
+- Partitioning components into multiple independently updatable areas just by using rendering methods.
 - Custom HTML and SVG attributes defined by developers and supported via handler objects.
 - Service publish/subscribe mechanism.
 - Mimcss library for style definitions.